Skip main menu

 What can I expect from working in the Danish healthcare system?

-If you are going to work as a healthcare professional in Denmark, you will need a Danish authorisation.
+If you intend to work as a healthcare professional in Denmark, you will need Danish authorisation.

-It is an advantage to apply for authorisation before you arrive in Denmark as it may take time before you receive an answer to your application.
+It is advisable to apply for authorisation before arriving in Denmark, as the process may take some time, and delays are possible before receiving a response to your application.

-You can read about the process for both EU and a non-EU citizen and apply for authorisation via the link below.
+You can find more information about the authorisation process for both EU and non-EU citizens, as well as apply for authorisation, via the link below.

 The Danish Patient Safety Authority